pparmesh/Constrained_ILQR/README.md

 # CILQR
 Implements a Constrained Iterative LQR controller for an Autonomous Vehicle.<br/>
 Implemented an iterative Linear
-Quadratic Regulator (iLQR) algorithm that incorporates con- straints in the environment for on-road autonomous motion planning.
+Quadratic Regulator (iLQR) algorithm that incorporates constraints in the environment for on-road autonomous motion planning.
 Since iLQR is based on the theory of dynamic programming, it does not inherently take constraints like obstacles, actuator limits, etc into account.
 Therefore a Constrained Iterative Linear Quadratic Regulator [1] [2] (CILQR)